top of page

 Noon-1 p.m.

-Research to Reform: Trends in Public Policy and the Future of California
+Fireside Chat: Research to Reform—Trends in Public Policy and the Future of California

 Session sponsored by Pathify

 The Public Policy Institute of California (PPIC) is a leading nonprofit organization dedicated to independent, nonpartisan research and polling on key statewide issues.
 Through its Higher Education Center, PPIC provides accessible, data-driven insights to inform policy decisions affecting California’s colleges and universities.
-At this session, PPIC President and CEO Tani Cantil-Sakauye will join AICCU President Kristen Soares for a moderated fireside chat to explore the institute’s current work, emerging trends in California’s political landscape, and the critical intersections between public policy and higher education.
+At this session, PPIC President and CEO Tani Cantil-Sakauye will join AICCU President Kristen Soares and Executive Committee Chair G. Gabrielle Starr for a moderated fireside chat to explore the institute’s current work, emerging trends in California’s political landscape, and th

 Featured Speakers: